Infertility to Healthy Baby

 - I’ll review all your tests and reports and formulate a natural medicine treatment plan that will consist of scientifically validated diet, lifestyle, vitamins, minerals, and herbal remedies and possibly acupuncture to enhance your fertility and enable a healthy pregnancy

-- 99% of the women that I work with have not had all the fertility-related testing done that needs to be done to thoroughly understand all the factors that may be affecting their fertility.
+- 99% of the women that I work with have not had all the fertility-related testing done that needs to be done.
 I will provide you with a list of additional testing that should be done.
-These tests may be done through me (at cost) or through your medical doctor (in which case some of them would be covered by OHIP).
+These tests may be done through me (at cost) or through your medical doctor (in which case some of them are covered by OHIP).

 - We’ll follow up 3-6 weeks after the initial visit to review additional testing, questionnaires that I will send you home with on the first visit, your progress and any other new information.